vova7878/PanamaPort/README.md

 ### Components

-The project contains 4 sublibraries:
+This project contains 4 sublibraries:

-- AndroidPanama - the entire public API and implementation of the Panama project
+- Core - the entire public API and implementation of the Panama project
-- AndroidUnsafe - low-level implementation details and additional capabilities not provided by the original API
+- Unsafe - low-level implementation details and additional capabilities not provided by the original API
 - LLVM - bindings to the built-in libLLVM.so Android library
-- VarHandleApi - backport of java.lang.invoke.VarHandle which didn't exist in android 8.x
+- VarHandles - backport of java.lang.invoke.VarHandle which didn't exist in android 8.x

 ### Requirements